-Our area’s groundwater overdraft would be much more dire, if not for the decades of interagency collaboration to constantly put water back in the ground.
-In our area, groundwater recharge is the replenishment of groundwater supplies using surface water from rain and from the Kings and San Joaquin Rivers.
+Our area’s groundwater overdraft would be even more serious, if not for the decades of inter-agency collaboration to constantly put water back in the ground.
+Groundwater supplies are recharged using surface water from rain and from the Kings and San Joaquin Rivers.

-Kings and San Joaquin River water entitlements of the Cities of Clovis and Fresno, and Bakman Water Company are moved through Fresno Irrigation District canals to nearly 90 stormwater basins, for the purpose of groundwater recharge.
-For information on what the City of Fresno is doing, visit www.rechargefresno.com.
+Kings and San Joaquin River surface water allocations of the Cities of Clovis and Fresno, and Bakman Water Company are moved through Fresno Irrigation District canals to nearly 90 stormwater basins, for the purpose of groundwater recharge.

 Groundwater overdraft is a serious issue in many California regions.
 The State’s Sustainable Groundwater Management Act of 2014 (SGMA) requires local governments to form regional Groundwater Sustainability Agencies (GSA) to write and implement plans to get their hydrologic basins and sub-basins out of groundwater overdraft, and into balance between the amount of groundwater pumped out and the amount returned through groundwater recharge.